RedSkyLabs/RSSC2018-Unsecured-Devices-Lab/README.md

 If you successfully connect, you can use the arrow keys to navigate around the main menu.  *Please remember that this is not your device and that to change the configuration or otherwise tamper with it is not only rude, it's probably illeagl.*
 The device you've connected to is an old DSL modem, most likely from the early 2000s.

-Send the ctrl+] key combination to break out of the telnet session, and issue the 'quit' command at the prompt.
+When you're done, send the ctrl+] key combination to break out of the telnet session, and issue the 'quit' command at the prompt.

 For one final scare tactic, let's perform the following query:
 ```bash